How to Reinforce Organizational Change: Turning Intent into Impact

 When organizations undergo change, the initial rollout is only half the battle.
 Successful shifts in strategies, structures, processes, technologies, or people lie in the ability to reinforce organizational change: embedding the change so it becomes part of the organization’s ways of working and thinking.
 Without reinforcement, even the most promising change initiatives are prone to stall, regress, or fail entirely.

-Change implementation should continue until the entire organization is aligned around the new vision and strategy.
+Change implementation should continue until the entire organization is aligned around the new vision for change and the strategy to get there.
 The ability to reinforce organizational change means deliberately sustaining momentum after the initial launch.
 It’s about solidifying new behaviors, aligning systems, and creating an environment where people are supported to fully embrace and maintain the desired changes.

 Here’s how to do it effectively.